Reference collection: Overview

 The primary aim of reference collections is to provide a comprehensive and authoritative resource for researchers, students, professionals, and the general public.
-Reference collections are generally large undertakings maintained by institutions; instead of having a single representative of each object, they will typically have multiples, so as to illustrate variations and, sometimes, provide samples for comparisons.
+Reference collections are generally large undertakings maintained by institutions; instead of having a single representative of each object, they will typically have multiples, so as to illustrate variations and, sometimes, provide samples for comparison.

 Items within a reference collection may include books, journals, manuscripts, samples, artifacts, and other primary and secondary sources of information.
 A reference collection may also include an assortment of damaged or manipulated items, fakes and forgeries, or items to be used for education and public outreach.
 The items are curated with inclusion is based on their relevance, accuracy, authenticity, and potential for future research needs.

 These collections are often permanently housed in public institutions and used on site, such as those managed by universities or GLAM institutions (galleries, libraries, archives and museums).
 The earliest libraries were almost all reference libraries, but lending libraries became more common in the 18th century with circulating libraries subscription libraries, followed by free public libraries.
 Occasionally, reference collections (notably, highly specific and specialized collections or art collections) can be found in private ownership.

 As new knowledge emerges and older materials become less relevant or outdated, the reference collection may undergo periodic reviews and updates to ensure its continued usefulness and reliability.